Man from Interpol: Germany

+United Kingdom

+A four-episode compilation The Danziger Crime Series was released on DVD in the UK on 18 July 2016 containing two episodes of Saber of London and two episodes of Man from Interpol – Escape Route and The Big Racket sourced from recordings of Bravo screenings.

 Reception

 According to BFI Screenonline "this uneasy attempt to graft a youthful hero (Wyler's boyish projection) on to a rugged crime-buster framework usually associated with more mature leading characters - Charles Korvin's Inspector Duval in the 1959–1960 series Interpol Calling (ITV), for instance – gave The Man from Interpol little more than an air of tired hysteria."